 Prior to taking courses, the student should meet with an advisor to discuss program requirements and develop a plan for satisfying the following requirements.
-To be eligible for a certificate students must:

-- Complete the following courses.

-- Make an appropriate score on WorkKeys.
+- Complete the following courses. - Make an appropriate score on WorkKeys.

-- Be eligible for ENG 101 and MTH 116.

-- Have a minimum 2.00 grade point average in Jefferson State courses.
+- Be eligible for ENG 101 and MTH 116. - Have a minimum 2.00 grade point average in Jefferson State courses.

+Hospitality Management Certificate

+Foodservice/Culinary Management Option

+(STC C092)

-Hospitality Management Certificate Foodservice/Culinary Management Option (STC C092) Hotel/Motel Management Option (STC C115)
+Hotel/Motel Management Option (STC C115)